 A preference for chamber music and atypical line-ups appears in the compositions ‘De Eekhoorn’ (‘The Squirrel’, 2015) for clarinet, harp and double bass; ‘Ik weet het niet en het kan me werkelijk niets schelen, roepnaam: Iwein’ (‘I don’t know and I truly don’t care, dubbed: Iwein’, 2016) for double bass and triple percussion; and ‘Fruitsla voor het koor’ (‘Fruit salad for the choir’, 2018), for mixed choir, bass guitar, vibraphone and fruit.
 Her selective style is further characterized by directness, vitality and the urge to please.

 In 2019, Klarafestival selects her as composer for MusMA, a cooperation between several European music festivals and radio broadcasters.
 Commissioned for this, she writes ‘I Am’, a work about identity for vocal quartet and actress.
 The composition is performed by singers of the Swedish Radio Choir and actress Stina Ekblad, at 5 different festivals in Europe.

-Compositions of Liesbeth Decrock were performed by ensembles and performers such as deFilharmonie, deCompagnie, De 2de Adem, Matthias Coppens, Bram Fournier, Andrew Wise, Nikolaas Kende, and at festivals such as AlbaNova, Klarafestival, Wonderfeel and Wratislavia Cantans.
+Compositions of Liesbeth Decrock were performed by ensembles and performers such as deFilharmonie, deCompagnie, De 2de Adem, Erik Westbergs Vokalensemble, Matthias Coppens, Bram Fournier, Andrew Wise, Nikolaas Kende, and at festivals such as AlbaNova, Klarafestival, Wonderfeel and Wratislavia Cantans.